stevecalla/integral-solutions-dev/README.md

 <!-- <img src="./client/src/assets/images/login.png" width="700" height="400"> -->

 ## Installation

 Setup:
-- (1) Fork the repo, (2) Clone the forked repo locally, (3) Run "npm install" (to install the dependencies).
+- (1) Fork the repo, (2) Clone the forked repo locally, (3) Run "npm install" (to install the dependencies), (4) Seed = "npm run seed", (5) Launch Server = "npm run develop" (both GraphQL & 3000 local server).

 Setup the Database Schema:
 - (1) Update or add an .env file.
 Include the fields below in the .env file.
 Note that the .env variables are used in the conf folder, connection.js file.

   Server-Side '.env`:
   * DB_NAME=integral-solutions
+  * JWT_SECRET_KEY="<key>"
+  * SENDGRID_API_KEY=<key>

   Client-Side `.env`:
-  * REACT_APP_GOOGLE_MAPS_API_KEY=<key>
   * REACT_APP_TINY_URL_KEY=<key>

-Seed the Database:
-- Run Server: From the root directory, run either "npm run watch" to start nodemon or "node server.js".
-- Seed Database: (a) To create the database, run "SOURCE ./db/schema.sql" in mySQL, (b) To create the database tables, from the terminal, run "npm run start" or "npm run watch", (c) To seed the database tables, run "npm run seed" or "node ./seeds/index.js".

-Note that the seed will also create entries for the user table including hashed passwords.
-When loggin into the app these user seeds can be used as test email address.
-Either obtain an email address from the user table (SELECT * FROM user;) or use an option noted below:

-  * email: a@a.com, password: "12345" (note role is employee)
-  * email: b@b.com, password: "12345" (note role is manager)

-If you'd like to use NPM nodemon as/if you make changes to the code, please install nodemon as a development dependency using "npm install --save-dev nodemon" (see https://www.npmjs.com/package//nodemon).
+  * REACT_APP_DEVELOPMENT_URL=http://localhost:3000
+  * REACT_APP_PRODUCTION_URL=<url>

+  Heroku Deploy:
+  * Install Twillio SendGrip add-in
+  * Use all appropriate .env as noted above
+  * Add Mongo Atlas path to the config as such mongodb+srv://<username>:<password>@cluster0.x8hemhd.mongodb.net/<database name>?
+  * Seed the database in Heroku console using "npm run seed"

+Login to The Application:
+* From the home page click "Employee Login" in the lower right hand corner of the footer.
+Use email address "a@a.com" and password "12345".
+For all users in the seed "employee" file, the password is consistently "12345".
+User "a@a.com" has "admin" role and is not locked.
+* Once logged in, the nav menu in the header will allow access to the Admin (for users with admin rights) and Employee panel (which is the default for users without admin rights).

 ## Contributing